 The London Diocesan Fund

 University of Kent

 Canterbury Christ Church University

 English National Ballet

-- Advising on all legal matters in relation to Harrow School, John Lyon’s School, John Lyon’s Charity, Harrow International Schools Limited, Harrow Development Trust, Harrow School Enterprises Limited.
+- Advised John Lyon’s Foundation on all legal matters in relation to Harrow School, John Lyon’s School, John Lyon’s Charity, Harrow International Schools Ltd., Harrow Development Trust, and Harrow School Enterprises Ltd.

 Institute of Our Lady of Mercy